25 Content Marketing Tips for Beginners: Where to Focus First

 2. Create and promote relevant content to answer these search queries.

-Using the example of an accounting company, the search term "accounting" is very broad.
-This informational search could be performed by someone looking for information about what an accountant is, or how to train to be an accountant.
+The search term "accounting" is very broad.
+This informational search could be performed by someone looking for information about what an accountant is or how to train to be an accountant.

 Interview Your Target Audience Directly